Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 No Mobile App?

 We find it odd, however, that course content is not available via a mobile app.
 This might not be a bone of contention for some, but our team can’t wrap our minds around the fact that they don’t have a mobile app given they are 100% digital.

 As far as numbers go, they are in a different league than Princeton Review (with 3,500+ practice questions and 8 practice tests) and Achievable (with 10,000+ practice questions and 10 practice tests).

 We found the questions to be highly realistic of real GRE questions in terms of question length, difficulty and content.
 In addition, the accompanying problem explanations are very thorough and well-written to clearly articulate the underlying concepts being tested.

-PrepScholar Score Guarantee
+PrepScholar GRE Score Guarantee

 To compliment their crazy price discounts, PrepScholar is so confident in the effectiveness of their GRE prep course that they offer an industry best score guarantee.
 Simply put, if after taking their course you fail to score at least 7 points higher than your previous GRE score, they will refund your money 100% back, no questions asked.

-Verdict: PrepScholar GRE Prep Course
+Verdict: PrepScholar GRE Course Review

 In our opinion, PrepScholar GRE is all about the “CustomPrep” algorithm that they use to optimize your study plan.
 It was our team’s favorite feature by far.
 By customizing a prep plan specific to your needs, you are able to make the best use of your time by concentrating on your weaker areas, and spending less effort on topics you understand.

 But PrepScholar’s offerings don’t come with the same hefty price tag as some of its competitors, making it attractive to budget conscious, self-motivated students.
-Whichever way you look at it, our team believes that it is a highly effective course with great value, which is why it found a place on our list of the Best GRE Prep Courses here.
+Whichever way you look at it, our team believes that it is a highly effective course with great value, which is why it takes an honorable mention designation on our list of the Best GRE Prep Courses here.